addisonj/ff-2019-smoth-operator/pres.md

 <div style="font-size: 0.5em"><em>In my opinion</em></div>

 - Flink marks very few classes/interfaces as private to allow users lots of flexibility
-- However, guidelines are given via annotations and docs
+- Instead, guidelines are given via annotations and docs
 - This encourages users to experiment and understand, without ossification or constant breakage
+- As Flink evolves, more functionality is moved into higher level APIs

 Note: public/total files in biggest modules: flink-streaming-java (345/355), flink-core (642/649), flink-runtime (1420/1501), by comparision, spark-core (222/949) classes are public